What's so great about it?

 Plan II’s small classes encourage students to get to know their professors both in the classroom and outside of it.
 Independent research projects or senior theses often develop from these contacts.

 All of the Plan II core courses are taught by tenured or tenure-track faculty or special adjunct faculty who are specialist in their fields.
 The adjuncts include medical doctors, lawyers and a federal judge.
 No Plan II Honors core courses are taught by graduate students.
 Of the Plan II core courses, at least five semesters (the year-long World Literature, the freshman seminar and the two junior seminars) will always have fewer than 20 students.
 Those classes usually fall in the 14—17 students per class range.
 The size of the other Plan II core courses varies from 25 to 55 or so students, depending on the class, the professor, and the year.
 Some are wildly popular and we try to accommodate students' requests when possible.
 But usually the enrollment limits are relatively firm for each class.
+Regardless of the size of the class, it is always important to the professors of Plan II classes to get to know and be available for their students.

 But this critical interaction between students and faculty is not limited to the classroom.
 Beginning early in the freshmen year, often before the first day of class, Plan II first-year students will have a participated in a Voltaire's Coffee (a book club), meeting other entering freshmen and a professor.
 Faculty often host these VCs in their home or Plan II hosts them in the Joynes Suite on campus.
 Faculty teaching Plan II freshmen will often require that students visit during office hours--although students quickly learn to take advantage of the professor's availability.
 Plan II sponsors a wide-variety of events which fostering student/faculty interaction, including: brown bag lectures, poetry readings, writing workshops and faculty advising.